City of Guelph

 As a local expert, it is part of my job to ensure that my clients are as educated and prepared as possible when considering a real estate venture.

 The current market in the City of Guelph is a SELLER'S market.
-Year to date sales volume has gone down 1.34% from the same period last year.
+Year to date sales volume has gone up by 11.15% from the same period last year.
 The average sale price is also up to $523,256 from last years number of $512,409.

 Click below to download the full version of The City of Guelph Market Report.

 START SEARCHING FOR PROPERTY IN GUELPH